Levantine Arabic: Muslim conquest of the Levant

-The Muslim conquest of the Levant (634–640) brought Arabic speakers from the Arabian Peninsula who settled in the Levant.
-Arabic became the language of trade and public life in cities, while Aramaic continued to be spoken at home and in the countryside.
-Arabic gradually replaced Greek as the language of administration in 700 by order of the Umayyad caliph Abd al-Malik.
-The language shift from Aramaic to vernacular Arabic was a long process over several generations, with an extended period of bilingualism, especially among non-Muslims.
+The Muslim conquest of the Levant (634–640) brought new groups of Arabic speakers from the Arabian Peninsula who settled in the Levant.
+Arabic became the language of trade and public life in cities, while Western Aramaic languages continued to be spoken at home and in the countryside.
+Arabic gradually replaced early Medieval Greek as the language of administration in 700 by order of the Umayyad caliph Abd al-Malik ibn Marwan.
+The language shift from Aramaic to vernacular Arabic was a long process over several generations, with an extended period of multilingualism, especially among non-Muslims.
 Christians continued to speak Syriac for about two centuries, and Syriac remained their literary language until the 14th century.
-In its spoken form, Aramaic nearly disappeared, except for a few Aramaic-speaking villages, but it has left substrate influences on Levantine.
+In its spoken form, Aramaic nearly disappeared, except for a few Western Neo-Aramaic-speaking villages, but it has left substrate influences on Levantine.

-Different Peninsular Arabic dialects competed for prestige, including the Hijazi vernacular of the Umayyad elites.
-In the Levant, these Peninsular dialects mixed with ancient forms of Arabic, such as the northern Old Arabic dialect.
-By the mid-6th century CE, the Petra papyri show that the onset of the article and its vowel seem to have weakened.
+Different Peninsular Arabic dialects competed for prestige in the Levant, including the Old Hijazi Arabic of the Umayyad elites.
+These Peninsular dialects mixed with ancient Levantine forms of Arabic.
+By the mid-6th century, the Petra papyri show that the onset of the article and its vowel seem to have weakened.
 The article is sometimes written as /el-/ or simply /l-/.
 A similar, but not identical, situation is found in the texts from the Islamic period.
 Unlike the pre-Islamic attestations, the coda of the article in 'conquest Arabic' assimilates to a following coronal consonant.
 According to Pr.
 Simon Hopkins, this document shows that there is "a very impressive continuity in colloquial Arabic usage, and the roots of the modern vernaculars are thus seen to lie very deep".